stanleyfok08/room-booking-Manager/README.md

 # Room Booking Manager (RBM)

-This is a COMP subject group project
+This is a COMP C programming subject group project

 code compiled underGCC4.8 in Ubuntu 20.04